sbrisson-sudo/BigWham_dev/Readme.md

-#  BigWham : Boundary InteGral equations With HierArchical Matrix
+#  BigwHam : Boundary InteGral equations With HierArchical Matrix

 ## A C++ library for vectorial boundary integral equations with hierarchical matrix